-“Men’s sana in corpore sano” (“a sound mind in a sound body”) .
-It’s says that the health of both body and mind is important.
-And having youthful mind also drives one towards a healthy lifestyle that slow down the aging process.
+“Men’s Sana in corporate Sano” (“a sound mind in a sound body”).
+It’s said that the health of both body and mind is important.
+And having a youthful mind also drives one towards a healthy lifestyle that slows down the aging process.
 This is why it is so important to our brain to have a little workout.
 Then stepping out of one’s comfort zone is sometimes also important and a bit of anxiety is okay.
 Says Shlomo Breznitz (Israeli neuroscientist).

 Then the book Ikigai also says that even though taking challenges in daily life is really important for one’s personal growth and also keeps body and mind active, it is important to adjust the stress we are going through to take that challenge.
 Otherwise it can be really harmful.
 It can cause depression, anxiety, insomnia, etc which will then lead to premature aging of our body.

 Then the book ikigai also gives few points about how we can change our lifestyle that will make us feel better inside and out.
 The few ingredients we will need are:

 - Walk to work,or just go on walks.

 - Replace your junk food with fruits.

 - Get the right amount of sleep etc.

 These things will renew our bodies and mind.

 A very important element of finding ones’ ikigai is having an active mind which will make the body young.
 It says that those who live long have a positive attitude and high degree of emotional awareness.

 To find one’s own ikigai, one of the most important element is to find purpose, something to live for.